-Khopra danda trek - a great off the beaten path trek in the annapurna region, Nepal - Mar 31 - Apr 8, 2018
+Khopra Danda Trek - A great off the beaten path trek in the Annapurna region - Mar 31 - Apr 8, 2018

 Booking our trip on kimkim was extremely simple and convenient.
 We were connected to Ngima right away, and he was professional and attentive all the way through.
 Everything that we experienced prior to the trip was easy, smooth, and enjoyable.